 Arizona has the longest stretch of the historic highway still in use today.

-The Chain of Rocks Bridge in St. Louis was used in the filming of the 1981 movie “Escape From New York.”
-The bridge was repaved for John Carpenter’s film and appears at the end of the movie when Kurt Russell rescues Donald Pleasance from certain doom.
-Though closed to vehicle traffic today, the Chain of Rocks Bridge is remains open as the world’s longest pedestrian and bicycle bridge.
+The Chain of Rocks Bridge in St. Louis was used in filming the 1981 movie “Escape From New York.”
+The bridge was repaved for John Carpenter’s film and appears at the movie’s end when Kurt Russell rescues Donald Pleasance from certain doom.
+Though closed to vehicle traffic today, the Chain of Rocks Bridge remains open as the world’s longest pedestrian and bicycle bridge.